 Trovi Search is a browser hijacker that changes a Web browser's homepage and default search engine, and also displays ads and sponsored links in search results.
-As a browser extension, it affects Macs as well as PCs.
+Because it's a browser extension, it affects Macs as well as PCs.
 Like other potentially unwanted program (PUPs), Trovi is bundled with free software downloads, and users may not realize that they are installing it.

-Trovi is neither malware nor illegal, but is definitely annoying.
+Trovi is neither malware nor illegal, but it is definitely annoying.
 It can usually be removed by resetting a Web browser, for which we have browser-specific guides:

 - How to Reset Microsoft Internet Explorer

 - How to Reset Mozilla Firefox